23 Best Italian desserts in Italy To Go For

 Frittelle, or fritolle, are classic Italian doughnuts prepared traditionally in Carnival time.

 These round-shaped traditional Carnival donuts are filled with raisins and sometimes even pine nuts.
-Frittele donuts originate from Venice and the Veneto region.
+Frittelle donuts originate from Venice and the Veneto region.
 These Venetian pastries are also known in Venice as Fritelle Veneziane.

 Where to get the best fritelle in Venice?

-10. GALANI – Crispy pastry from Venice – Venetian crostoli are popular desserts in Venice Italy
+10. GALANI – Crispy pastry from Venice – Venetian crostoli are popular desserts in Venice, Italy

 Galani are traditional pastries from Venice in Italy

-Galani pastry in Venice in Italy
+Galani pastry in Venice, Italy

-Galani pastries are fried, sweet, and thin pastry strips sold in every bakery and pastry shop in Venice.
+They are fried, sweet, and thin pastry strips sold in every bakery and pastry shop in Venice.

 11. TORRONE – Popular Italian nut and nougat confection